matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 # Conclusion and future directions

 We've looked at a few tools that can help make it easier to interact with the shell.

-We haven't looked at what shell to use.
+We haven't considered the shell itself.
 If you spend a lot of time in the shell, you might consider [zsh](https://en.wikipedia.org/wiki/Z_shell) or [fish](https://fishshell.com/).

 ---